zh-lx/code-inspector/packages/core/README.md

 ## 💖 Sponsor

-Sponsor this project to support my better creation.
-It is recommended to use afdian to subscribe, and your avatar will appear in this project.
+Sponsoring this project can help the author create better .
+If you needed, you can contact the author to have your avatar added to the list of sponsors.

 - Afdian(爱发电): https://afdian.net/a/zhoulixiang
 - Alipay or WeChatPay: